 Current Spay/Neuter Specials:

-- owned pets with proof of low-income and
+- Owned pets of low-income qualified* Miami-Dade residents

 Tuesday through Saturday; Drop off 7:00AM – 8:30AM and Pick up 3:00PM – 6:00PM

-Spay/Neuter Services for DogsIn the best interest of your pet's health, all vaccines and dewormers must be administered 2 weeks prior to surgery.
+Spay/Neuter Prices for CatsIn the best interest of your pet's health, all vaccines and dewormers must be administered 2 weeks prior to surgery.
 If a female is "in heat", there will be an additional $20 charge; if she is pregnant, there will be an additional $20 charge.
 If a male has one or both testicles retained, there will be an additional $50 charge.

 What is spaying/neutering and why should I have it done for my pet?